Event Strategy -Time To Kill Bad Meetings

 - Set event objectives – start with outcomes not lists of agenda topics

-It may seem strange for an event venue to call out a book that, effectively, advocates that we kill meetings.
-Meetings are, after all, how we generate revenues.
-Turkeys voting for Christmas, and all that.
-But we’re professionals.
-We believe that, when managed professionally, meetings and events can be transformative.
+It may seem strange for an events venue to call out a book that, effectively, advocates that we kill meetings.
+Meetings are, after all, part of what we do at Croke Park.
+Turkeys voting for Christmas and all that.
+But we believe that, when managed professionally, meetings and events can be transformative.
 We know that, when left to their own devices, meetings are a total waste of time and deserve to be eliminated.
-Terminated.
 Killed.